 It is an occupational hazard of running large email lists that some people will find the messages for them end up in spam/junk mail folders rather than in their inbox.
 If you think you have missed out on an email, checking to see if this has happened is the sensible first step.

-If you are using Gmail with its automatically sorted inbox feature turned on, remember to check the other tabs in addition to your Primary one.
-You might well want to drag emails you receive from the party into your Primary tab so that they appear there in future.
+If you are using Gmail with its automatically sorted inbox feature turned on, check the other tabs in addition to your Primary one.
+Party emails will often end up in one of those.
+You might want to drag emails you receive from the party into your Primary tab so that they appear there in future.

 Do the Liberal Democrat records have the right email address for you?

-There are four main sets of relevant records:
+There are three main sets of relevant records:

-- the party’s membership records (the Salesforce system),
+- the party’s membership records (the Salesforce system, accessed normally via the Lighthouse frontend),

 - the party’s database of electors (the Connect system), and

-- local Lib Dem website/email systems (almost all use NationBuilder or PraterRaines).
+- local Lib Dem website/email systems (almost all use NationBuilder or PraterRaines, some also use MailChimp).

 In theory, and to a large extent in practice, email updates flow between the different systems.
 It isn’t a flawless system, however, especially if you have more than one email address.

-The membership records are used for emails out to party members much more often than Connect, whilst the conference database is just used for conference.
-But it’s worth being sure all the records are correct, especially as the Connect data is also often used for updates about local issues and events.
+It’s worth checking that all the records are correct, especially as the Connect data is also often used for updates about local issues and events.

 You can check what email address the party has in Salesforce, along with associated information regarding opt-in / opt-outs to various types of emails at www.libdems.org.uk/email-settings.
-The page also has a link through to getting your email address updated or corrected.
+The page also has a link to get your email address updated or corrected.

 Is the email being sent using a different set of data?